 Your current outcome is not definitive, it can be challenged.

 Under Canadian immigration laws, almost all refused applicants have the right to seek judicial review of their immigration challenges.
-Most foreign nationals, permanent residents and most sponsors also have rights to appeal their cases.
+Most foreign nationals, permanent residents and sponsors also have the rights to appeal their cases.

 At My Visa Source, our experienced immigration litigation lawyers have successfully represented our clients in front of The Federal Court and the four divisions of the Immigration and Refugee Board (IRB).

 Immigration is a complex process that requires strong legal strategy, precise paperwork and perfect attention to detail and experience dealing with immigration officials and government departments, reducing the risk of wasted time, money or permanent rejection.